mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 "https://d15diimhmpdwiy.cloudfront.net"
 ```

-- Check if all ClusterOperators are available
+- Check if all Cluster Operators are available

 ```bash
 # COs Available